1973010/Data-Science-For-Live/README.md

-# Data-Science-For-Live
+# Learn Data Science with SKLearn
-Learn Data Science with SKLearn
+# Keep your Principles, Update your Views Constantly, and Learn from your Trouble